-Let's start the day with a totally new PDF pattern release.
-Say, an easy beginner sewing project that uses only little material and doesn't take a lot of time to complete, something adjustable, simple and beautiful.
-I'm talking about the sewing pattern for a unique, adorably cute DIY mini fabric bin with a fold-over bunting top.
-Never seen it before?
-No wonder, it's brand new!
+KAIA is a mini fabric bin pattern.
+Let’s start the day with an easy beginner sewing project.
+One that uses only little material and doesn’t take a lot of time to complete, and something adjustable, simple and beautiful.
+I’m talking about the sewing pattern for this unique, adorably cute DIY mini fabric bin with a fold-over bunting top.
 Meet KAIA.
 Just the cutest little thing to sew!

 This post includes affiliate links.
 Thanks for your support.